DDNeu/flaudit/README.md

 Run `flaudit` daemon `flauditd` with fluent-bit and elasticsearch
 -----------------------------------------------

 requires fluent-bit and a working elastic stack.
-In this example lustre client has all the software installed locally:
+In this example all the software is installed locally:

+- lsutre client with lustreapi, assuming lustre filesystem is mounted
 - fluent-bit
-- elasticsearch listen on localhost:9200 with ssl (default installation)
+- elasticsearch listening on localhost:9200 with ssl (default installation)
 - kibana listening on 0.0.0.0:443

 ## ElasticSearch configuration

-- an index `lustre-changelog-exafs` is created
+- index `lustre-changelog-exafs` is created
-- a simple `fluentbit` user is created, with `all` privileges for index `lustre-changelog-*`
+- `fluentbit` user is created, with `all` privileges for index `lustre-changelog-*`

 ## fluent-bit configuration

-you can use fluent-bit provided configuration file `/opt/ddn/flaudit/fluent-bit.conf` adjusting relevant output section:
+You can use fluent-bit provided configuration file `/opt/ddn/flaudit/fluent-bit.conf` adjusting relevant output section:

 ```
 [INPUT]